Vet staff | Nursing staff | Administration staff

 For the first few years, Siti did all the afterhours emergencies and looked after the hospitalised cats while everyone else went home.
 She can’t remember the last time she has touched any other animal species and thinks herself lucky to only ever have worked at The Cat Clinic.

-Apart from her great love of cats, Siti enjoys reading and swimming and along with her sister, shares a home with two lovely cats, Sofia and Selina.
+Apart from her great love of cats, Siti enjoys reading and swimming and along with her sister, shares a home with a lovely cat Sofia .

 Susan Gottlieb